 We weren't sure what the benefit of being able to use canisters with a Whisperlite would be, but we discovered that this combination makes for great cooking.
 Using the canister adapter we were able to simmer and cook actual meals that we wouldn't have been able to on a classic Whisperlite.
 When using canisters, the Universal gives the MSR Dragonfly a run for its money in the cooking and simmering department!
 It's better at simmering than all of the integrated canister stoves, and is on par with the small canister stoves in this metric.

 We boiled one liter of water at 8,000 feet in 5 minutes and 52 seconds using white gas, slightly faster than the other liquid fuel stoves.
 With a canister we boiled a liter in 4 minutes 14 seconds.
-This is the second fastest boil time in our test, just seconds behind the scorching MSR Reactor!
+This is one of the fastest boil times in our test, just seconds behind the scorching MSR Reactor!
 We believe the windscreen contributes heavily to this stove's boil time.
 The Universal also comes with a canister stand that sets the canister upside down for maximum performance in cold weather or when the canister is getting low.
 Though the stand works with any canister size, it really helps when the extra large (16 ounce) fuel cans are less than half full.

 Ease Of Use